 1795, Maria's final year at Gissarp, was filled with hardships.
 Maria's father Sven was fatally ill with tuberculosis as the year opened.
-On July 14, he passed away from the disease, leaving 24 year old Maria without any parents.
+On July 14th, he passed away from the disease13, leaving 24-year-old Maria without any parents.
 In December, Olof Löfberg became sick with a cold.
-He died on December 13th.
-Within six months, Maria had lost the two father figures of her life.
+He died on December 13th.14 Within six months, Maria had lost the two father figures of her life.

 Around 1795, Maria was sent to work as a maid at Släthult.
-At this time, Släthult was owned by Johan Queckfeldt (b.
-1748).
-Löving, Maria's aunt at Gissarp, was related to the Oueckfeldt family, so she likely referred Maria to work for them.
-At this time, Andersson Anders was also working at Släthult as a farmhand, so it's probable that he and Maria met during this period.
+15 At this time.
+Släthult owned was bv Johan Oueckfeldt.
+Anna Löving, Maria's aunt at Gissarp, was related to the Queckfeldt family, so she likely referred Maria to work for them. this time.
+Anders Andersson was also working at Släthult as a farmhand, so it's probable that he and Maria met during this period.
 There were probably around ten hired workers at Släthult when Anders and Maria worked there.
-12
+16